Shopping on your own for the right health insurance can be daunting. But it need not be, if you use this simple step-by-step guide.

-The blueprint below provides a thorough explanation of where, when, and how you can go about buying individual health insurance, and also includes information to help you decide whether to buy a Marketplace or non-Marketplace plan.
+The blueprint here explains where, when, and how you can buy individual health insurance.
+It also includes information to help you decide whether to buy an Affordable Care Act (ACA or Obamacare) plan on the Marketplace, or a very different non-Marketplace plan.

-What Do You Need Before Buying Individual Health Insurance?
+What You Need Before Buying Individual Health Insurance

-- Household income for this year (a best estimate);
+- Household income for this year (a best estimate will do)

-- Documentation (if you are a legal immigrant)
+- Proper documents if you are a legal immigrant

 Assess Your Needs

-Depending on your healthcare needs, you may want to consider a plan that includes a large network of doctors – you’ll have more choices this way.
-Choosing a plan with a larger network is especially critical if you live in a rural community, as you’ll be more likely to find a local doctor who takes your plan.
+Depending on your health needs, you might consider a plan that includes a large network of doctors to give you more choices.
+Choosing a plan with an ample network is especially critical if you live in a rural community, where finding the right doctor nearby is often challenging.

 Important Details to Consider:

-- Check to see which plans will allow you to see your current doctor(s) or provider(s);
+- See which plans allow you to keep your current doctor(s) or provider(s);

 When to Purchase Individual Health Insurance